• Skip to main content

 Home » Travel » US National Parks

-Located off the Tioga Road in Yosemite National Park the Tuolumne Meadows Lodge includes 69 canvas-tent cabins.
-These cabins do not have electricity and are normally open between mid-June to mid-September, depending on weather and snow levels.
+Located off the Tioga Road in Yosemite National Park, the Tuolumne Meadows Lodge includes 69 canvas-tent cabins.
+These cabins do not have electricity and are normally open between mid-June and mid-September, depending on weather and snow levels.

 Tuolumne Meadows Lodge